Illinois National Guard (ING) Grant Program

-The FY20 state budget did not include funding for the Illinois National Guard (ING) Grant to provide for compensating institutions for waiving the tuition and fees for Guardsmen.
-(ING is an entitlement program and recipients will receive their awards regardless of annual appropriations.)
-Although ISAC will not be able to reimburse institutions for 2019-20 ING awards, reporting of enrollment hours must still take place so that benefit usage (i.e., eligibility units) can be accurately assessed to students’ accounts.
+Although ISAC will not be able to reimburse institutions for 2023-24 ING Grant awards, reporting of enrollment hours must still take place so that benefit usage (i.e., eligibility units) can be accurately assessed to students’ accounts.

-ING Grant benefit requests are submitted in the same manner as MAP and IVG claims.
-For additional details, refer to the ING Grant Benefit Usage page within this section, An ING Grant Benefit Usage Processing chapter of the ING Grant User Guide, to help colleges navigate the online process, can be accessed from the ING Grant Electronic Processing page.
+ING Grant benefit usage data is submitted in the same manner as IVG benefit usag data and MAP claims.
+For additional details, refer to the ING Grant Benefit Usage page within this section.
+An ING Grant Program User Guide can help colleges navigate the online process.
+ING Grant file specifications can be accessed in the section below and from the ING Grant Electronic Processing page.

-The ING Grant system is available to access student eligibility data.
-When a student submits an ING Grant Application to ISAC, a record is added to the school’s database in the ING system that can be viewed by the school on the ING Student List Eligibility: View screen which displays in the same format and has the same sort and filter functions as is used in the MAP program.
+The 2023-24 ING Grant system is available to access student eligibility data.
+When a student submits an ING Grant application to ISAC, a record is added to the school’s database in the ING Grant system that can be viewed by the school on the ING Student List Eligibility: View screen, which displays in the same format and has the same sort and filter functions as is used in the MAP system.

 The ING Grant eligibility data includes information for each applicant who has applied for the ING Grant at the college of record, and for whom the Department of Military Affairs in Illinois (DMAIL) has confirmed eligibility as of the "Certified Eligible" date.
 It is recommended that the college check the ING Grant system for new or updated eligible records at least once a week.

-Refer to ING Grant Certification of Eligibility within this section for information regarding student eligibility data.
-Specific details regarding the ING Grant system, including important reminders and guidelines, are provided at the ING Grant Electronic Processing page (right menu link on this page or within the Processes area).
+Refer to the ING Grant Certification of Eligibility portion of this section for information regarding student eligibility data.
+Specific details regarding the ING Grant system, including important reminders and guidelines, are provided at the ING Grant Electronic Processing page of the Processes area.

-The online interactive Illinois National Guard (ING) Grant application for the 2019-20 academic year is available via the Student Portal.
+The Illinois National Guard (ING) Grant interactive application for the 2023-24 academic year is available for students to complete and submit online via the Program Applications & Status Checks area of the ISAC Student Portal.
 Students should allow at least 4 weeks for processing of the application.
 Remind applicants in the Air National Guard that they must provide the base on the application.
-Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2020 as the final date of acceptance for the summer term.

-To assist you with questions you receive from students regarding the ING online application process and to access the interactive application, refer to the ING Grant pages in the Types of Financial Aid section in the Student During-College area.
+To assist you with questions you receive from students regarding the ING Grant online application process, refer to the ING Grant page in the Types of Financial Aid section of the Student - During College area.

-Refer to the Application Procedures for the ING Grant page within this section for an overview of the online application process, entry steps, application confirmation information, deadline dates, a sample of the acknowledgement e-mail and a link to the interactive ING Application.
+Refer to the Application Procedures for the ING Grant page within this section for an overview of the online application process, entry steps, application confirmation information, and a sample of the acknowledgement e-mail.